JuliaAI/LearnAPI.jl/docs/src/fit_update.md

 ```

 A "static" algorithm is one that does not generalize to new observations (e.g., some
-clustering algorithms); there is no training data and the algorithm is executed by
+clustering algorithms); there is no training data and heavy lifting is carried out by
 `predict` or `transform` which receive the data.
 See example below.